Quantum channel tomography: optimal bounds and a Heisenberg-to-classical phase transition: Introduction

 A natural open problem is to determine the optimal query complexity of quantum channel tomography across all parameter regimes.
 This includes sharpening the upper and lower bounds in the near-boundary regime, as well as improving the bounds in the boundary regime for diamond norm error.

 A second question, closely related to the first, is whether \Cref{thm-2150136} can be extended to sequential testers.
 More precisely, suppose a tester that makes an arbitrary sequence of queries, not necessarily in parallel, to an arbitrary dilation of an unknown quantum channel $\calE$.
 Can one then construct another tester that makes the same number of queries to $\calE$ itself and solves the same estimation task?

-This may be viewed as a dual formulation, in the Heisenberg and Schr{\"o}dinger pictures respectively, of a conjecture of Tang, Wright, and Zhandry~\cite[Conjecture 1.8]{tang2025conjugate}.
-A positive answer would lead to progress on the first question: by applying such an extended ``dilation does not help'' theorem to the bootstrapped tomography algorithm proposed by Haah, Kothari, O'Donnell, and Tang~\cite{haah2023query}, one could obtain a matching upper bound on the query complexity of quantum channel tomography in the boundary regime for diamond norm error.
+\paragraph{Recent developments.} After the work in this paper, there have been several recent developments.
+The second version of \cite{yoshida2025random} gives an approximate sequential dilation strategy with query overhead and also proves a no-go theorem for exact sequential dilation. \cite{he2026optimal} gives a unitary tomography algorithm in diamond norm using $O(d^2/\varepsilon)$ parallel queries.
+This, combined with \cref{thm-2150136}, yields a query upper bound $O(rd_1d_2/\varepsilon)$ for diamond-norm boundary-regime channel tomography, matching our lower bound $\Omega(rd_1d_2/\varepsilon)$ in \cref{thm-2150126}.